 The Company and its subsidiaries have continuously taken into account the importance of the reputational risk.
 The policy consists of reputational risk framework and reputational risk management processes which entail reputational risk assessment and measurement divided into 5 levels of impact and likelihood, reputational risk prevention by raising awareness and devising measures to prevent reputational risk events, regular monitoring and reporting to relevant committees, including risk management in case of high and very high risk levels.
 The Company and its subsidiaries set up a main working unit to be directly responsible for risk management processes.

 The regulatory risk arises from incompliance to laws, regulation, requirements, standards, and guidelines in the Company and its subsidiaries transactions which can lead to financial loss, reputation damage, and interference by state entities.
-Also, there are risks from the amendments or changes in regulations, laws or requirements of the authorities especially the SEC, the SET, the OIC, the AMLO, the BOT, etc. Such changes may affect the strategies and business operations of the Company and its subsidiaries.
+Also, there are risks from the amendments or changes in regulations, laws or requirements of the authorities especially the S.E.C., the SET, the OIC, the AMLO, the BOT, etc. Such changes may affect the strategies and business operations of the Company and its subsidiaries.

-The Compliance Unit of each member company of Thanachart Group is the department responsible for ensuring that the companies are incompliance with regulations and requirements from related various state agencies and the Code of Business Ethics.
+The Compliance Department of each member company of Thanachart Group is the department responsible for ensuring that the companies are incompliance with regulations and requirements from related various state agencies and the Code of Business Ethics.
 The department also provides advices and disseminates knowledge to executives and employees.
 Furthermore, it helps high-level executives to effectively manage risk of regulatory violation.
 The role and responsibilities do not overlap with the Internal Audit Department.
 As well, its specific responsibilities Among others, these included work related to participation in Thailand’s Private Sector Collective Action Coalition Against Corruption (CAC) and collaboration with the regulators or state agencies concerned.
 In this connection, related reports would be sent to the top management as well as the Audit Committee of each company in parallel.

-In evaluating regulatory risk, the Compliance Department assesses incompliance risks in various transactions by considering all related internal and external factors for the Company.
+In evaluating regulatory risk, The Compliance Department assesses non-compliance risks in various transactions by considering all related internal and external factors for the Company.
 These include regulatory climate and outlook of the authorities, auditing assessment by the officials, business policies, debates and complaints, internal audit, and internal work procedures.
 The consideration is placed on the magnitudes of possible impact and likelihood of occurrence in each aspect of incompliance risks.
 Random review is executed to comply with Control and Monitor standard, and a recommendation is proposed to correct errors and improve performance.

-Emerging Risks Risk Description Potential Impacts of Risks Measures
+| Emerging Risks | Risk Description | Potential Impacts of Risks | Measures |

 Risks to Shareholders